bluscreenofjeff/AggressorScripts/README.md

 **beaconid_note.cna** - set Beacon note to its ID on load and initial checkin (primarily useful when coding Aggressor scripts)

+**beaconestablishednote.cna** - set Beacon note to the time it was established on initial checkin

 **Beaconpire** - send Beacons to Empire and pull Empire Agents into Cobalt Strike

 **CCDC** - a collection of scripts designed for use at CCDC